 The camera UI is familiar with other Xiaomi smartphones running MIUI 10 that includes flash toggle, HDR, AI (that can detect 33 scene categories), color modes (Normal, Vivid, Film, Amour, Latte, Sun, Cookie, Calm, Soda, Gourmet, Glow, Berries, B&W and Fade) on the top.
 Pressing the menu option shows timer, tilt-shift, straighten, group selfie, Google lens and beautify (that can be adjusted from 1 to 5) options.
 There is a front camera toggle on the bottom along with option to select modes such as Short Video, Video, Photo, Portrait, Square, Panorama and Pro mode (to adjust white balance, shutter speed (1/1000s to 32 seconds) and ISO (0 to 3200)).
 Xiaomi has also added palm shutter to the phone that shoots an image after 3 seconds if you show the palm in front of the camera.

-Since Xiaomi has enabled Cam2API by default on the the phone, you can ideload ported Google Camera APK for advanced editing including RAW capture, a working ARPK can be downloaded from here.
+Since Xiaomi has enabled Cam2API by default on the phone, you can sideload ported Google Camera APK for advanced editing including RAW capture.

 Coming to the image quality, daylight shots came well in bright conditions, for cloudy conditions you can enable AI, and it gets better if you enable HDR since it improves the dynamic range.
 Macro shots were good with good amount of details, and dual camera portrait shots came out well with decent edge detection.
 Low-light shots are decent, but most shots have noise.
 There is no separate low-light mode, so you have to enable AI and leave the phone to detect it.
 Images with flash are good, and it is not overpowering.